HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/04-merging-data.md

 (TCP, Person) as well as all the columns from `places_df` (TCP, Place).

-## Left joins

-What if we want to add information from `cat_sub` to `survey_sub` without losing any of the information from `survey_sub`?
-In this case, we use a different type of join called a "left outer join", or a "left join".

-Like an inner join, a left join uses join keys to combine two DataFrames.
-Unlike an inner join, a left join will return *all* of the rows from the `left` DataFrame, even those rows whose join key(s) do not have values in the `right` DataFrame.
-Rows in the `left` DataFrame that are missing values for the join key(s) in the `right` DataFrame will simply have null (i.e., NaN or None) values for those columns in the resulting joined DataFrame.

-Note: a left join will still discard rows from the `right` DataFrame that do not have values for the join key(s) in the `left` DataFrame.

 ## Other join types

 The pandas `merge` function supports two other join types: